Reach-Above/reach-above.github.io/ATSRAC2022.md

             hidden: false,
             title: 'Background',
             image: '',
-            description: 'The AT&SRAC was established by Clarington Council in January 2018. <br>10 Members plus Councillor Janice Jones were appointed to the AT&SRAC by Council in April 2018; <br>First meeting was held May 2018; <br>Term of Committee Members amended in 2021 to coincide with the term of Council; <br>A new Committee will be appointed by the next Council. <br> <h3> Current Members</h3>Arnold Mostert, Bart Hawkins Kreps, Connie Kobelka, Connor Houston, Councillor Janice Jones, Jeannie Winters, Jim Boate, Philip Haylock, Richard Oldfield, and myself.
+            description: '•The AT&SRAC was established by Clarington Council in January 2018. <br>•10 Members plus Councillor Janice Jones were appointed to the AT&SRAC by Council in April 2018; <br>•First meeting was held May 2018; <br>•Term of Committee Members amended in 2021 to coincide with the term of Council; <br>•A new Committee will be appointed by the next Council. <br> <h3> Current Members</h3>Arnold Mostert, Bart Hawkins Kreps, Connie Kobelka, Connor Houston, Councillor Janice Jones, Jeannie Winters, Jim Boate, Philip Haylock, Richard Oldfield, and myself.
 Staff support is provided by Andrew Johnson and Catherine Verhoog.',
             location: {
                 center: [-78.68069, 43.91695],
                 zoom: 10.5,